davefm95/aalx-system_engineering-devops/0x01-shell_permissions/README.md

-5.The 5-execute script makes the hello file executable for the owner 6.The 6-multiple_permissions script adds execute permission to owner and group and read permission to other users 7.The 7-everybody script adds execution permission to all users
+5.The 5-execute script makes the hello file executable for the owner 6.The 6-multiple_permissions script adds execute permission to owner and group and read permission to other users 7.The 7-everybody script adds execution permission to all users 8.The 8-James_Bond gives all permissions to other users